autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 You don't need to take care of message type which is passed to `take_type_erased()` and `handle_message()`.
 You can define the message variable as `auto msg = sub_->create_message();`.
 You can also refer to [API document](http://docs.ros.org/en/humble/p/rclcpp/generated/classrclcpp_1_1SubscriptionBase.html#_CPPv4N6rclcpp16SubscriptionBase16take_type_erasedEPvRN6rclcpp11MessageInfoE) as for `create_message()`, `take_type_erased()` and `handle_message()`.

-### 4. obtain data by a callback function
+### 4. Obtain data by a callback function

 A conventional manner used typically in ROS 2 application, a message reference using a callback function, is available.
 If you don't use a callback group with `automatically_add_to_executor_with_node = false`, a registered callback function is called automatically by Executor when a topic message is received.
-One of advantages of this method is you don't need to take care whether a topic message is passed through inter-process or intra-process.
+One of advantages of this manner is you don't need to take care whether a topic message is passed through inter-process or intra-process.
 Remind that `take()` can only be used in case of inter-process communication via DDS, while another manner provided by `rlclcpp` can be used for intra-process communication via `rlclcpp`.

 ## Appendix

 A callback function is used to obtain a topic message in many of ROS 2 applications as if it is a rule or a custom.
 As this document page explained, you can use `Subscription->take()` method to obtain a topic message without calling a subscription callback function.
-This method is also documented in [Template Class Subscription — rclcpp 16.0.8 documentation](https://docs.ros.org/en/humble/p/rclcpp/generated/classrclcpp_1_1Subscription.html#_CPPv4N6rclcpp12Subscription4takeER14ROSMessageTypeRN6rclcpp11MessageInfoE).
+This manner is also documented in [Template Class Subscription — rclcpp 16.0.8 documentation](https://docs.ros.org/en/humble/p/rclcpp/generated/classrclcpp_1_1Subscription.html#_CPPv4N6rclcpp12Subscription4takeER14ROSMessageTypeRN6rclcpp11MessageInfoE).
 Many of ROS 2 users may feel anxious to use `take()` method because they may not be so familiar with it and there is a lack of documentation about `take()`, but it is widely used in Executor implementation as in [rclcpp/executor.cpp](https://github.com/ros2/rclcpp/blob/47c977d1bc82fc76dd21f870bcd3ea473eca2f59/rclcpp/src/rclcpp/executor.cpp#L643-L648) shown below.
 Therefore it turns out that you use `take()` method indirectly whether you know it or not.

 ```c++